ccxrl/ePortfolio/README.md

 # ePortfolio

 This is a simple ePortfolio project created using HTML, CSS, and JavaScript.
 It serves as a personal portfolio to showcase my work, skills, and achievements.
-The website is designed to be run locally on a browser and does not involve any backend or database technologies.

 ## Technologies Used